CarlG96/ultima-gym/README.md

     * Used to build the structure of the website.

 * CSS
-    * Used to style the website and change depending on screen sizes with media queries.
+    * Used to style the website and change the website depending on screen sizes with media queries.

 * Balsamiq Wireframes
     * Used for prototyping and sketching out the website.